How Kumon skills help at secondary school

 1. Encouraging independent study

 By setting a clear study goal with your child and understanding what needs to be achieved, your child is already better equipped to take ownership of their own learning.
-The Kumon worksheets allow a student to work things out for themselves and get to the answer independently without always being told how to do each thing.
+The Kumon worksheets allow a student to work things out for themselves and get to the answer independently without needing each step explained to them.
 This experience will stand them in good stead as the expectations of secondary school work become greater.

 2. Academic confidence

 Going into a brand-new school with brand new classmates and peers can be daunting but being able to embark on the journey in your best academic state is key.
-Having regular time to study each day allows the child the chance to continue to think and grow in the preceding months so be sure to keep up with regular Kumon practice at home.
+Having regular, set study times each day allow your child the chance to continue to think and grow in the following months so be sure to keep up with regular Kumon practice at home.

 3. Homework routines

-Your child will already be used to thinking about and completing their Kumon study at home, so incorporating a homework routine at home will be nothing new for them.
-You can’t make them do their homework but, encourage them to feel organised so that they know when work needs to be handed in and allow them the independence to complete it in good time and remember to actually hand it in!
+Your child will already be used to thinking about and completing their Kumon worksheets at home so incorporating a homework routine will be nothing new for them.
+You can’t make them do their homework, but encourage them to feel organised so that they know when work needs to be handed in and allow them the independence to complete it in good time.
+And remind them to actually hand it in!

 4. Taking ownership of their study

 Their new school may have a library or facilities to help them access further resources.
 Studying may begin to incorporate broader reading, research or practice than is offered within the classroom.
 Being able to think deeply without the supervision of a teacher is a skill that Kumon kids are encouraged to do from the start.

 5. Study skills

 Your child has been perfecting their concentration, fluency, focus and thinking at the Kumon centre and at home, and these skills will help them fly through their adjustment to the expanded school subjects and curriculums.

 We wish all our students starting new schools later this year all the very best of luck!